SloveniaOfficial Name: Republic of Slovenia

-- If you want to remain in Slovenia longer than 90 days within a 180-day period, you must apply for a visa prior to entering the Schengen Area or apply for temporary residency prior to entering Slovenia.
-If you have family ties to Slovenia, you might be able to begin this process in Slovenia.
+- To stay longer than 90 days within a 180-day period, you must apply for a visa prior to entering the Schengen Area or a temporary residency prior to entering Slovenia.

-- Individuals who remain in Slovenia and the Schengen Area beyond 90 days without a residency permit may face large fines, forced removal or deportation, and/or criminal charges and travel restrictions to the Schengen area.
+- Remaining in Slovenia or the Schengen Area beyond 90 days without a residency permit may incur large fines, deportation, criminal charges, and/or travel restrictions.

-All foreigners in Slovenia must carry official identification at all times.
-Carry either your Slovenian residence card or your U.S. passport.
+- Foreigners must carry official identification at all times (Slovenian residence card or your U.S. passport ).

-All non-EU citizens staying longer than three days must register with the local police within 72 hours of arrival and inform the local police station of any change in their address.
-If you are staying at a hotel or an apartment/house rented through a company, the management will register for you.
-If you are staying with family members or friends or are camping, you must complete the registration yourself at a police station.
-Registration is free.
+- Non-EU citizens staying longer than three days must register with the police within 72 hours of arrival.
+Hotels and apartments/houses rented through a company will register you.
+In all other cases, you must registrater yourself at a police station.
 Failure to register can result in hefty fines.

 HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Slovenia.